Nityam573/tutorial-examples/verifier-integration/login-privado/README.md

 # Privado Login Service

-A Node.js backend service implementing secure authentication using Privado's decentralized identity protocol.
+A Node.js backend service implementing secure authentication using Privado ID wallet.

 ## Overview

 This service provides a complete authentication flow leveraging Privado's zero-knowledge proof system.
-Users authenticate by scanning a QR code or clicking a universal link that opens their Privado ID wallet, offering a privacy-preserving alternative to traditional credential-based authentication.
+Users authenticate by scanning a QR code or clicking a button that opens their Privado ID wallet, offering a privacy-preserving alternative to traditional authentication.

 ### API Endpoints